aoanla/SRDBlog-Src/posts/highlights/2019/wknd-08Jun2019.rst

 - Rookie OTA bout
 - Mean City Roller Derby (Glasgow O) versus Fear & Lothian (Edinburgh O)

+*The Rookie bout is not listed in FTS, as they are mashup teams.*

 Event starts: 1130 Saturday (doors open)